nikola-m/freeCappuccino/README.md

 # freeCappuccino

-freeCappuccino is a three-dimensional fully unstructured finite volume code for Computational Fluid Dynamics which comes in serial and parallel version.
+The freeCappuccino is a three-dimensional fully unstructured finite volume code for Computational Fluid Dynamics which comes in serial and parallel version.

-Moreover, freeCappuccino is a fortran library for manipulation of discrete tensor fields, defined over polyhedral meshes. freeCappuccino is free both as a free coffee and as a free speech.
+Moreover, freeCappuccino is a fortran library for manipulation of discrete tensor fields, defined over polyhedral meshes.

+## Name 'Cappuccino' encapsulates the idea that it is CAFFA (Computer Aided Fluid Flow Analysis) with some FOAM (Field Operation and Manipulation).

+freeCappuccino is free both as a free coffee and as free speech.

              MM          MMM
             NMN.
 MM